-There are two obvious ways that the linear relationship between time lag and the increasing longitude of the ACE and STEREO spacecraft can be broken: temporal changes and/or spatial inhomogeneities.
-In the case of the latter, the pattern at the Sun does not change in time so that the structure of the solar wind in a frame rotating with the Sun is stationary; that is, it is strictly corotating.
-However, if the spacecraft are not located at exactly the same heliographic latitude, they will intercept different plasma sources.

-Consider, for example, an idealized, elongated low-latitude coronal hole, oriented so that 271 one end is in the SE and the other end lies in the NW.
-This is shown schematically in 272 Figure 11.
-If STEREO A is located at a higher heliographic latitude than either ACE or 273 STEREO B, then the CH, and hence fast solar wind stream, will arrive slightly earlier than 274 predicted since it is rooted in a more western source.
-Temporal effects can be understood 275 in a similar way.
-If a low-latitude CH evolves in time so that it shifts toward the west as 276 the structure passes from STEREO B to ACE and onto STEREO A, then the stream will 277 arrive earlier than predicted by equation (3).
-Both of these examples, thus, lead to the 278 "lulls" we have identified in the data.
-Clearly, in principle, it is possible for the opposite 279 effects to take place: Structure that is oriented from the NE to SW or temporal evolution 280 of structure that tends to precess in the Carrington frame would drive larger time lags.
-281 Our model results, however, do not provide any examples of this occurring during the 282 STEREO timeframe.
-Instead, surrounding CR 2061, the general trend was for structures 283 intercepted by the spacecraft to drift westward, while surrounding CR 2070, both spatial 284 and temporal effects likely contributed to the "lulls."
-In particular, the stream interfaces 285 were oriented from the SE to NW, so that wind from the same coronal hole arrived earlier 286 than would have been predicted, and the coronal hole structure evolved such that the fast 287 wind streams migrated westward.
-The variations in the peak cross correlation coefficient 288 during these lulls also provide some clues as to the nature of the processes producing them.
-289 In all three cases, the peak coefficient was as large, or slightly larger than surrounding 290 values during the first lull, but was markedly lower during the second lull.
-This suggests 291 a more transient, or non-steady component to the processes producing the second lull.
-292
+There are two obvious ways that the linear relationship between time lag and the in-235 creasing longitude of the two STEREO spacecraft can be broken: temporal changes and/or spatial inhomogeneities.
+In the case of the latter, the pattern at the Sun does not change in 237 time so that the structure of the solar wind in a frame rotating with the Sun is stationary; 238 that is, it is strictly corotating.
+However, if the two spacecraft are not located at exactly the same heliographic latitude, they will intercept different plasma sources.
+Consider, for 240 example, an idealized, elongated low-latitude coronal hole, oriented so that one end is in the SE and the other end lies in the NW.
+This is shown schematically in Figure 9.
+If 242 STEREO A is located at a higher heliographic latitude than STEREO B, then the CH, and hence fast solar wind stream, will arrive slightly earlier than predicted since it is rooted in a more western source.
+Temporal effects can be understood in a similar way.
+If a low-latitude CH evolves in time so that it shifts toward the west as the structure passes from STEREO B to A, then the stream will arrive earlier than predicted by equation (3).
+Both of these examples, thus, lead to the "lulls" we have identified in the data.
+Clearly, 248 in principle, it is possible for the opposite effects to take place: Structure that is oriented from the NE to SW or temporal evolution of structure that tends to precess in the Carrington frame would drive larger time lags.
+Our model results, however, do not provide 251 any examples of this occurring during the STEREO timeframe.
+Instead, surrounding CR 252 2061, the general trend was for structures intercepted by the spacecraft to drift westward, 253 while surrounding CR 2070, both spatial and temporal effects likely contributed to the "lulls."
+In particular, the stream interfaces were oriented from the SE to NW, so that 255 wind from the same coronal hole arrived earlier than would have been predicted, and the coronal hole structure evolved such that the fast wind streams migrated westward.
+257

-X - 16 RILEY ET AL.: CROSS CORRELATION FUNCTION OF ACE/STEREO IN SITU SPEED
+X - 14 RILEY ET AL.: CROSS CORRELATION FUNCTION OF STEREO IN SITU SPEED

-As a final verification of this interpretation, we consider the first 6 Carrington rotations 293 of the STEREO mission.
-During this interval, the phase lag of the signals at all three 294 spacecraft matched the linear increase predicted by Equation (3).
-The computed solar 295 wind velocities at $30R_S$ for this interval are shown in Figure 12.
-During CR 2053 through 296 2055 the CCFs were driven by a stable pattern involving two long-lived equatorial coronal 297 holes (at longitudes of $\sim 110^{\circ}$ and $\sim 270^{\circ}$).
-The spacecraft were not significantly separated 298 in latitude, and thus, we would not expect spatial inhomogeneities to drive a deviation in 299 the time lag.
-Moreover, there was no systematic evolution of the coronal holes during this 300 interval.
-Based on these results, then, we would not expect any deviations in the time lag 301 profile.
-During the second half of this interval, the wind sampled by the spacecraft was 302 slow, variable, and unorganized.
+As a final verification of this interpretation, we consider the first 6 Carrington rotations 258 of the STEREO mission.
+During this interval, the phase lag of the signals at the two 259 spacecraft matched the linear increase predicted by Equation (3).
+The computed solar 260 wind velocities at $30R_S$ for this interval are shown in Figure 10.
+During CR 2053 through 2055 the CCF was driven by a stable pattern involving two long-lived equatorial coronal 262 holes (at longitudes of $\sim 110^{\circ}$ and $\sim 270^{\circ}$).
+The spacecraft were not significantly separated in latitude, and thus, we would not expect spatial inhomogeneities to drive a deviation in 264 the time lag.
+Moreover, there was no systematic evolution of the coronal holes during this 265 interval.
+Based on these results, then, we would not expect any deviations in the time lag profile.
+During the second half of this interval, the wind sampled by the two spacecraft was slow, variable, and unorganized.
 Again, there were no obvious systematic trends.
-303